 Rebecca Neale is licensed to practice law in the Commonwealth of Massachusetts and New York, and admitted to the Massachusetts District Court and New York’s Third Department.

-Rebecca earned a B.A. from the University of Rochester, and a Juris Doctor from the University of California, Hastings College of the Law.
-At Hastings, Rebecca was a Co-Editor In Chief of the Hastings Women’s Law Journal.
+Rebecca earned a B.A. from the University of Rochester, and a Juris Doctor from UC Law San Francisco (formerly known as the University of California, Hastings College of the Law).
+At UC Law SF, Rebecca was Co-Editor In Chief of the UC Law SF Journal on Gender and Justice (known at the time as the Hastings Women’s Law Journal).

-Before she became a lawyer, Rebecca was a community health educator in Turkmenistan, as a Peace Corps Volunteer, and in Marin County.
+Before she became a lawyer, Rebecca was a community health educator in Turkmenistan, as a Peace Corps Volunteer, and in Marin County, California.